 Skaði in the Prose Edda

-After the death of her father Tjatse, the Prose Edda tells of Skadi taking her helmet, her hauberk (chain mail armor), and “all weapons of war” — and travelled to Asgard to demand revenge.
+After the death of her father Tjatse, the Prose Edda tells of Skadi taking her helmet, her hauberk (chain mail armor), and “all weapons of war” — and traveled to Asgard to demand revenge.

 She got to choose her future husband by only judging each Aesir’s feet, and picked a pair of beautiful feet she thought belonged to Odin‘s son Balder (who was described as very handsome and was her intended pick).